Astronomia nova: Part 4

 I laid [the original equation] aside, and fell back on ellipses, believing that this was quite a different hypothesis, whereas the two, as I shall prove in the next chapter, are one in [sic] the same...
 Ah, what a foolish bird I have been!

+Part 5

+In the final section, Kepler gives an accurate account of the ecliptic latitude of Mars.
+He also outlines a physical hypothesis to explain why the orbit of planets are not precisely in the same plane.